morea-framework/morea-framework.github.io/src/quickstart.md

 "cs300", the script invocation and its output would be similar to this:

      [~/cs300/] $ ./morea-install.sh johndoe cs300

                 Creating master/ directory with repo.
                 + git clone git@github.com:johndoe/cs300.git master
                 Cloning into 'master'...
                 remote: Counting objects: 5, done.
                 remote: Compressing objects: 100% (3/3), done.
                 remote: Total 5 (delta 0), reused 0 (delta 0)
                 Receiving objects: 100% (5/5), 4.17 KiB, done.

                 Creating orphan branch, empty gh-pages/ directory.
                 + git clone git@github.com:johndoe/cs300.git gh-pages
                 Cloning into 'gh-pages'...
                 remote: Counting objects: 5, done.
                 remote: Compressing objects: 100% (3/3), done.
                 remote: Total 5 (delta 0), reused 0 (delta 0)
                 Receiving objects: 100% (5/5), 4.17 KiB, done.
                 + cd gh-pages
                 + git checkout --orphan gh-pages Switched to a new branch 'gh-pages'
                 + git rm -rf .
                 rm '.gitignore'
                 rm 'LICENSE'
                 rm 'README.md'

                 master/ and gh-pages/ directories created.

 The script has created a "master" directory containing a clone of the basic-template files, and a "gh-pages" directory which is empty:

      [~/cs300/] $ ls
                   gh-pages		master			morea-install.sh

 # Develop course content

-Development of your course content involves the following basic workflow:

-  * Edit your markdown files in the master/ directory
+## Configure the config.yml file

+The first step in developing course content is to configure the master/src/\_config.yml file.
+There are three fields to edit:

-  * Run Jekyll locally to see the resulting HTML website in your browser.
+  * **name**:  change this from "Basic Template" to the name of your course.
-  * Once you are satisfied with your content, run Jekyll to place the HTML files into your gh-pages/ directory.
-  * Commit the gh-pages branch to GitHub to make the improved website publicly available.
-  * Commit the master branch to GitHub to back up your edits and make your sources available to others.

-This section documents the first two steps, and the next section documents the final three steps.
+  * **baseurl**: change this from /basic-template to your repo name.
+  * **morea_theme**:  if you wish, you can change this to any of the supported [Morea themes](userguide.html#Themes).

+For example, here's how we might configure the \_config.yml file for our cs300 example course:

+{% highlight yaml %}
+name: CS 300
+highlighter: pygments
+safe: false
+baseurl: /cs300
+exclude: [morea]
+morea_theme: superhero
+{% endhighlight %}

+In general, you only need to touch the \_config.yml file once.
+Anytime you edit the \_config.yml file, you need to restart Jekyll (i.e. re-run morea-run-local.sh as discussed below) to see the changes.

-### Edit markdown files.
+## Edit markdown files.

+The next step is to edit the markdown files to present additional course content.

-For more information on the structure and content of Morea markdown files, see the [User Guide](/userguide.html).
+For details on the structure and content of Morea markdown files, see the [User Guide](/userguide.html).

-For now, just make some simple changes to the basic-template files.
-Use any editor you like, although those that have a Markdown mode are generally preferable.
+For now, just make some simple changes.
 The easiest and fastest change to make is to modify the src/morea/home.md file to provide very preliminary information about your course.
 Your changes will show up on the home page of the site.
 You can also edit footer.md in that same location.

+Use any editor you like, although those that have a Markdown mode are generally preferable.

-### Display your site locally
+## Display your site locally

+Once you've edited markdown files, you'll want to review the formatted version in a browser.

 We have developed a script called [morea-run-local.sh](https://github.com/morea-framework/scripts/blob/master/morea-run-local.sh) to generate and display your site locally.
 As before, download it into your top-level directory and change its permissions to allow execution: